 IDEX Health & Science would need to make a recommendation whether or not to use STIs after reviewing your application and material.

-We offers most rotor seals in three standard materials: Vespel®, Tefzel®, and PEEK.
+We offer most manual valve rotor seals in three standard materials: Vespel®, Tefzel®, and PEEK.

 What are the pH ranges of the Vespel, Tefzel, and PEEK rotor seals?